secdev02/Canary-Console-Chat/README.md

 ## Getting Started

-### Step One: Ensure you have enabled the API use for yoru console
+### Step One: Ensure you have enabled the API use for your console

 https://docs.canary.tools/guide/getting-started.html